EOS-Nation/auditor.bos/README.md

 - lockupasset (asset) -  The amount of assets that are locked up by each candidate applying for election.
 - maxvotes (int default=5) - The maximum number of votes that each member can make for a candidate.
 - numelected (int) -  Number of auditors to be elected for each election count.
 - periodlength (uint32 =  7 * 24 * 60 * 60) - Length of a period in seconds.
-Used for pay calculations if an early election is called and to trigger deferred `newperiod` calls.
+Used for pay calculations if an early election is called and to trigger deferred `newtenure` calls.
-- authaccount ( account= "auditor.bos") - account to have active auth set with all auditors on the newperiod.
+- authaccount ( account= "auditor.bos") - account to have active auth set with all auditors on the newtenure.
 - tokenholder ( account = "auditpay.bos") - The contract that holds the fund for BOS.
 This is used as the source for auditor pay.
 - initial_vote_quorum_percent (uint32) - Amount of token value in votes required to trigger the initial set of auditors
 - vote_quorum_percent (uint32) - Amount of token value in votes required to trigger the allow a new set of auditors to be set after the initial threshold has been achieved.